input-output-hk/cardano-sl/docs/txp.md

 If `verifyAllIsKnown` is `True`, transaction's attributes must be known.

-### Inputs checks
+### Inputs-dependent checks

-Other checks heavily depend on whether there is at least one input with unknown type.
+Some checks heavily depend on whether there is at least one input with unknown type.
 There are three cases:

 1. There is such input and `verifyAllIsKnown` is `True`.
 In this case